Mission Statement for Echocardiographyskills.Com

 Over the years, the notes have become a book that explains in easy to understand language, the physics of ultrasound, how it relates to the operation of an ultrasound machine and how to work with the ultrasound transducer and patients.

 Many employers push or reward sonographers to do fast studies but this affects the quality and thoroughness of the exam.
-Employers also reward sonographers for obtaining credentials in multiple specialties but who do not obtain enough training and experience to perform at the level that they should.
+Employers also reward sonographers for obtaining credentials in multiple specialties but who do not obtain enough training and experience to perform at the level that they should in Echocardiography.

 Presently there is a pathway for ultrasound labs to become credentialed, which should help raise the quality of exams but these standards are vague, and do not assure proper operation of the ultrasound machine.
 This credentialing process does not give specific-enough guidelines for calibrating and operating the ultrasound machine.
 The result is a wide variation in quality and results.

 The insights in this book will give you a better understanding of how to calibrate the ultrasound machine and some skills that will make your echocardiograms more useful to the people that you serve.
-It will also give you better understanding of the physics and principles for operation of an ultrasound machine and aid you in passing your credentialing exam.
+It will also give you better understanding of the physics and principles for operation of an ultrasound machine and aid you in ways that no other educational material that I have seen, in passing your credentialing exam.